Encouraging respectful behavior

 - Take time for yourself to renew your strength and patience.

 - Remember that you are worthwhile as a person, not because you are a successful parent.

 Encourage your children to find ways to help others.
 Volunteer as a family.
 For example, invite an elderly person for a meal, or volunteer to care for a cat or dog when your neighbor is away.

 Use role play.
-Role reversal enables children to see and hear another role and then act that role themselves.
-For example, an adult can act in an exaggerated manner like a selfish child who only thinks of him or herself and wants everything.
+Role reversal lets children see and hear another role and then act that role themselves.

 The need for people to live in harmony with one another is increasing.
-As our society becomes more violent it is more important to encourage respectful behavior in children, families, communities, and our world.
-In a world made smaller by easier international connections, cooperation among individuals, concern for others, and support among different groups of people become important skills.
+As our society becomes more violent it is important to encourage respectful behavior in children, families, communities, and our world.
 Encouraging children to respect themselves and others will help to eliminate injustice, hate, and violence.
 This respect needs to start at home.

 Faber, A., & Mazlish, E. (1982).
 How to talk so kids will listen and listen so kids will talk.
-New York, NY: Avon Books.
+New York, New York: Avon Books.